 Improving your nutrition and reaching your health goals doesn’t have to be expensive and complicated.
 In fact, many science-backed methods start with simple, small changes such as setting a hydration goal, adding more fruits and vegetables to each meal, or incorporating more protein at breakfast.
-Eating nutrient-dense foods can also be budget-friendly with a little planning.
+Eating a nutrient-dense, healthy breakfast can be budget-friendly with a little planning.

 These 10 healthy breakfasts are great examples of wallet-friendly meals that are filling and nourishing: